-- Some staff are understandably reluctant to administer intimate or invasive treatment because of the nature of the treatment or fears about accusations of abuse. - Parents/carers, headteacher will respect such concerns and should not put any pressure on staff to assist treatment, unless they are entirely willing. - Each school has a school health adviser and school paediatrician it can approach for advice. - The headteacher and governing body will arrange for appropriate training for staff with the appropriate health professional. - The school should arrange for two adults, preferably one of the same gender as the child, to be present for the administration of intimate or invasive treatment.
+- Some staff are understandably reluctant to administer intimate or invasive treatment because of the nature of the treatment or fears about accusations of abuse. - Parents/carers, the Executive Headteacher and Head of School will respect such concerns and should not put any pressure on staff to assist treatment, unless they are entirely willing. - Each school has a school health adviser and school paediatrician it can approach for advice.

+- The Executive Headteacher, Head of School and governing body will arrange for appropriate training for staff with the appropriate health professional. - The school should arrange for two adults, preferably one of the same gender as the child, to be present for the administration of intimate or invasive treatment.
 Two adults will also often ease practical administration of treatment. - Staff should protect the dignity of the child as far as possible, even in emergencies.